 The Blue Ridge Parkway is known for it’s scenic overlooks and winding roads.
 You can get on the Blue Ridge Parkway just south of the Biltmore entrance, and take it as far north of Asheville as you like.

-Note that there are no gas stations on the Blue Ridge Parkway, so make you’re car is filled up (and you’ve used the restroom) before you start your drive!
+Pro Tip: There are no gas stations on the Blue Ridge Parkway, so make you’re car is filled up (and you’ve used the restroom) before you start your drive!

 To wrap up your last evening of your weekend in Asheville, head back downtown for dinner.
 There are so many great choices (see a few options below) or you may have discovered a restaurant during your food tour you want to revisit.